birdears/birdears/README.md

 then on terminal:

 ```
-virtualenv -p python3 ~/.venv # use the directory ~/.venv/ for the virtualenv
+python3 -m venv ~/.venv       # use the directory ~/.venv/ for the virtualenv

 source ~/.venv/bin/activate   # activate the virtualenv; this should be done
                               # every time you may want to run the software
                               # installed here.
+You can also put this line in
+                              # your .bashrc or .zshrc etc, so to start with
+                              # the shell.

 pip3 install birdears         # this will install the software